 (If the link does not work, try searching for Time Team Canterbury.)

-This week I visited Greyfriars and took a few more pictures to help you visit the friary site in imagination.
+In 2016 I visited Greyfriars and took a few more pictures to help you visit the friary site in imagination.

 Greyfriars chapel from the wild flower meadow.

 Inside the chapel, with the Blessed Sacrament on the windowsill (below).

 There is an icon of Blessed Agnellus of Pisa above the staircase to the chapel, which he is cradling and blessing.
 May his blessing remain upon all who have studied, worked and worshipped at the Franciscan International Study Centre, as well as today’s pilgrims and other visitors to Greyfriars:

 After the friars were expelled at the Reformation the last remaining building served many purposes, including as a prison.

 The three panels that follow are in the Poor Priests’ Hospital, which overlooks the friary site.
 They tell a little of the story.

 My apologies for the poor quality of these three images.
 (Old mobile phones have their limitations!)

 As well as the Huguenots, another group of refugees stayed here: Belgians fleeing the German invasion of 1914.

 In Mediaeval times Greyfriars was a place of sanctuary for those in trouble with the law.
 In 1338 two friars were pardoned after rescuing a couple of felons on their way to execution.